 The SCITT works with a range of partnership schools in Leicester and Leicestershire and continues to achieve a high level of success.
-Trainee numbers for the start of 2021-22 were 57 which included 14 from Thomas Estley Teaching Alliance (with which the SCITT has a formal agreement which allows them to deliver elements of the SCITT's teacher training programme).
-Recruitment was disappointing, partly due to the removal of national bursaries for English, Geography and Design and Technology.
-Reductions in numbers were seen across most of the country.
-During the year, six trainees withdrew from the SCITT programme for reasons such as deciding teaching is not a career for them and mental health issues.
+Recruitment of trainees for the start of 2022-23 was very strong with 73 which included 13 from Thomas Estley Teaching Alliance (with which the SCITT has a formal agreement which allows them to deliver elements of the SCITT's teacher training programme).
+The SCITT was successful in gaining reaccreditation in September 2022 and was judged to be Outstanding in its March 2023 Ofsted inspection.